proxus-consulting/azure-function-samples/README.md

 ```Install-Package Microsoft.Azure.Functions.Extensions -Version 1.1.0```

 ```Install-Package Microsoft.Extensions.DependencyInjection -Version 3.1.11```

-**As for January 2021, only .net 3.* is supported when deploying to Azure, therefore the package downgrade**
+**As for January 2021, only .net 3.* is supported when deploying to Azure, therefore the package downgrade to 3.1.11**